simd-lite/simd-json/Contribution.md

 ### Adding Features

-If you have ideas for new features or improvements, please discuss  by opening a new issue on the [GitHub Issues](https://github.com/simd-lite/simd-json/issues) section.
+If you have ideas for new features or improvements, please discuss them by opening a new issue on the [GitHub Issues](https://github.com/simd-lite/simd-json/issues) section.
 Engage with the Contributors on new features or improvements and refine your proposal.

 ### Code Contributions